M.S. in Speech-Language Pathology

 Curriculum

-Students who enter the M.S. program in the Fall semester with a bachelor’s degree in communicative disorders, and are enrolled full-time, will complete the program in five semesters, typically four semesters and a summer (about two years).
-Students who begin the program in the Spring semester, full-time with a bachelor’s degree in communicative disorders, are likely to enroll for an extra summer semester.
-For students whose bachelor’s degree is in another field, 19 additional CMD undergraduate credits will be required to complete the graduate program.
-These students can expect their time in the program to be extended by two semesters (about a year).
+Students who enter the M.S. program with a bachelor’s degree in communicative disorders, and who are enrolled full-time, should expect to complete the program in 5 semesters (Fall 1, Spring 1, Summer 1, Fall 2, Spring 2).
+For students whose undergraduate preparation is in another field, 19 credits of CMD prerequisite coursework will be required to enter into the graduate program.
+These students can expect their time in the program to be extended by 2 semesters (about a year).

 Program Requirements